AntonC9018/Hopper_University_Paper/paper.md

 The same system can be applied to any content, like the entity types.

-I have not tackled serialization readily, so these ideas are mostly speculative.
+I have not tackled serialization properly, so these ideas are mostly speculative.

 #### 4.5.2.2.
 Multiplayer